6.7 Summerfruit (cherries, apricots, peaches, nectarines, plums)

 The industry has an active market access programme, gaining new or improved access to Japan, South Korea and Western Australia in earlier years, but there has been little progress in recent times.

 Australia.
-Apricots are the main summerfruit export to Australia, and Australia is also the most important export market for New Zealand apricots.
-The removal of OPI was considered a trade risk for apricot exports, and the decline in exports since the removal of OPI bears this out.
-Apricots have a relatively short shelf life so any delays at the border can significantly impact fruit quality.
-In addition, if pests are detected on arrival in Australia the only options are fumigation, reshipment or destruction.
+Apricots are the main summerfruit export to Australia, but volumes have declined considerably in recent years.
+This is due to the removal of the Offshore Pre-shipment Inspection programme.
+Apricots have a relatively short shelf life so any delays at the border can significantly impact fruit quality, and if pests (including unidentifiable organisms) are detected on arrival in Australia the only options are fumigation, reshipment or destruction.
 Methyl bromide fumigation severely damages fruit quality and further reduces shelf life.

 As with many other sectors, the key issues with Australian border clearance is unidentifiable organisms being detected on apricots on arrival in Australia and treated as quarantine pests by default.
 Discussions are continuing between industry, MPI, and Australian officials about improving pest identification at the border.

 China.
-Summerfruit NZ has been seeking access for apricots, peaches and nectarines into China since 2016, and the access request has been prioritised by MPI.
-As yet, however, the request for apricots has not been submitted to China and is in a queue awaiting completion of other import risk assessments by China.
+Summerfruit NZ has been seeking access for apricots, peaches and nectarines into China since 2016, and the access request was prioritised by MPI.
+As yet, however, the request for apricots has not been submitted to China and is in a queue awaiting completion of other import risk assessments by China and confirmation of prioritisation status.

 Indonesia.
-Indonesia’s Country Recognition Agreement (CRA) allows listed fresh food of plant origin to be exported to Indonesia with reduced testing/inspection, and preferential port access.
-Cherries and peaches are included in Indonesia’s list, but Summerfruit NZ is now seeking to add apricots, nectarines and plums to the CRA list as part of the process for the next CRA revision in 2024.
+Cherries and peaches are included in Indonesia’s Country Recognition Agreement (CRA), which allows listed fresh food of plant origin to be exported to Indonesia with reduced testing/inspection, and preferential port access.
+Summerfruit NZ was seeking to add apricots, nectarines and plums to the CRA list, but agreed to not include these crops in the process for the CRA revision in 2024 on the basis that this may delay the renewal for other crops.
+Indonesia have now implemented a requirement for a phytosanitary Pest Risk Analysis to be completed before any new cops can be added to the CRA list.
+This presents a significant barrier to improving trade access.

 Japan.
-Summerfruit NZ gained cherry access to Japan in 2005, but Japan still requires that an inspector visits New Zealand annually to review the programme at the cost of the New Zealand industry.
+Summerfruit NZ gained access for cherries to Japan in 2005, but Japan requires an annual “joint inspection” of the programme by Japan Ministry of Agriculture, Forestry and Fisheries (MAFF) and MPI.
+For nearly 20 years this has been implemented through annual MAFF inspector visits to New Zealand at the cost of the New Zealand industry.
+Industry and MPI have been requesting the removal of the annual visits for many years.
 In 2020-21 and 2021-22, due to Covid-19 travel restrictions, Japan suspended the inspection visit in lieu of an enhanced inspection of fruit on arrival in Japan.
-The alternative checks worked well.
-However, Japan intends to reinstate the annual inspection visits.
+Inspection visits resumed in 2022-23, and MPI has been in discussions with MAFF regarding alternative methods of programme verification.
+Agreement has been reached to conduct the 2024-25 verification remotely, an excellent and very welcome outcome.

 Thailand.
 Cherries and apricots are exported to Thailand.
 Summerfruit NZ is seeking to add peaches, plums and nectarines to the range of crops that may enter Thailand.
 A pest list and technical information package was provided in 2017.
-Thailand has asked New Zealand to prioritise one of these crops, as a pest risk analysis will only be carried out for one summerfruit type at a time.
-Thailand has now begun work on the peach PRA, following confirmation this is New Zealand’s priority.
+Thailand has been working on the Pest Risk Analysis, however it is on hold pending other priority risk analysis work by Thailand.